ECTS

 b) Application to multidimensional scaling.

-d) Interpretation aids.
+d) Interpretation assistance.

 e) Additional elements & duality relationship.

-f) Reconstitution formula (decomposition into singular elements).
+f) Reconstitution formula (breakdown into individual elements).

 Binary correspondence analysis